A Week in Lassen Volcanic National Park

-Day One: We drove up from the Bay Area.
-A few forgotten items gave us a later start than we had anticipated, so we tackled Bumpass Hell that afternoon after getting into camp.
+We drove up from the Bay Area.
+A few forgotten items gave us a later start than we had anticipated, so we tackled Bumpass Hell, one of the geothermal spots in Lassen Volcanic National Park, that afternoon after getting into camp.

-Day Two: We took off to tackle the Clusters Lake loop and the Cinder Cone, but fell a little short.
-We still ended clocking about 17 miles though.
-We also had tacos for dinner that night and it was delicious.
+We took off to tackle the Clusters Lake loop and the Cinder Cone, but fell a little short.
+We still ended clocking about 17 miles for a good bit of cross country travel through Lassen Volcanic National Park.

-I also ended up tackling Cold Boiling Lake from the Kings Creek Picnic Area, which ended up being underwhelming and slightly disappointing.
+I also added on Cold Boiling Lake from the Kings Creek Picnic Area, which ended up being underwhelming and slightly disappointing.

 For dinner, we made pizza on little round sandwich bread things in foil packets tossed on the fire to get all hot and melty.
 It was also delicious.

-Day Four: This was our last day.
+This was our last day.
 It also happened to be July 4th.
-We woke up at the buttcrack of dawn to hit the Mt.
+We woke up at the buttcrack of dawn to Lassen Volcanic National Park’s namesake, the Mt.
 Lassen trail by 5am.
 We caught the sunrise on the way up and froze at the top.
 It was beautiful.
-I also ate a lot of oatmeal for breakfast.

 On our way out, I decided I wanted to squeeze in one last thing: Mill Creek Falls.

-One Month Later: We decided to come back to tackle the Cinder Cone for reals and check that off our list.
+One Month Later: We decided to come back to Lassen Volcanic National Park to tackle the Cinder Cone for reals and check that off our list.